dltHub

 Now, not everything needs to be governed.
 But for the slack pipelines we want to tag which columns have personally identifiable information, so we can delete that information and stay compliant.

-One simple way to stay compliant is to annotate your raw data schema and use views for the transformed data, so if you delete the data at source, it’s gone everywhere.
+One simple way to stay compliant is to annotate your raw data schema and use views for the transformed data, so if you delete the data at the source, it’s gone everywhere.

-If you are materialising your transformed tables, you would need to have column level lineage in the transform layer to facilitate the documentation and deletion of the data.
-Here’s a write up of how to capture that info.
+If you are materialising your transformed tables, you would need to have column-level lineage in the transform layer to facilitate the documentation and deletion of the data.
+Here’s a write-up of how to capture that info.
 There are also other ways to grab a schema and annotate it, read more here.

 In conclusion

-There are many reasons why you’d end up running pipelines in different places, from organisational disagreements, to skillset differences, or simply technical restrictions.
+There are many reasons why you’d end up running pipelines in different places, from organisational disagreements to skillset differences or simply technical restrictions.

 Having a single pane of glass is not just beneficial but essential for operational coherence.